The Nevers: Cast, plot, trailer and UK release dateMay 5 | 2 min read

 There's no word on when it will be released because filming for season 3 has been delayed due to the impact of COVID-19 and the shutdown of TV and film productions - so it's unlikely to be on TV in 2020.

-Succession season 1 and 2 Box Sets are available to watch on Sky Atlantic with the NOW TV Entertainment Pass.
+Succession season 1 and 2 box set are available to watch on Sky Atlantic with the NOW Entertainment Membership.